callmelazarus/leetcode-codewars-journey/README.md

 **Today I worked on:**
 - validate binary search tree m98
+- kth smallest element in a Binary search tree m230

 **Reflection:**
+- I am getting a better feel for when I realize a problem is way over my head
+- It was nice to get a decent recursive solution setup for m98.
+Hopefully with each day, these things will get incrementally better.

 **Lesson:**
 - reminder - argument -> function call. parameter -> function definition
 - one way to represent +/- infinity in python: float("inf") and float("-inf")
+- need to use stack with iterative approach for DFS for tree problems, which means you will be appending and popping, and also likely using the fact that the stack is null or non-null as part of that while loop.
+- In this problem, the while condition is if the stack is non-null OR if the current node is non-null

 ## Dec 20, 2022 - Tuesday